kuhn-ruess/cmdbsyncer-docs/docs/jdisc/index.md

 # Jdisc

-Starting with Version 3.8 the Syncer has support to Import Data from [JDisc](https://jdisc.com)
+Starting with Version 3.8 the Syncer has support to Import Data from [JDisc](https://jdisc.com).

+It's possible to Import Devices, Applications and Executables.
+The needed GraphQL Queries are already hardcoded into the Syncer so no need to worry.

 ## How to Set it Up
 1. Create an [Account](/basics/accounts/) of type JDisc Devices